 Collision insurance pays if you are in an auto accident or a collision.
 The best side of this is that it will pay regardless of whose fault it is.
 You will get compensation for the repair costs, minus your deductible.
 Deductibles are a set amount of money that you pay out-of-pocket for the insurance to kick in.

-While you are ride-sharing, the same amount of deductibles apply as with your personal auto policy.
+While you are ride-sharing, the same amount of deductibles applies as with your personal auto policy.

 Uninsured/underinsured motorist insurance